 Following a hobby that needs concentration is a good way to keep negative thoughts away for a while and your mind off your pain.
 Crosswords and puzzles, playing an instrument, reading, surfing the internet, sewing, drawing, photography, crafts and gardening are just a few hobbies that need enough concentration to occupy and distract the mind.
 As with any activity, you will still need to consider pacing.
 Sitting in one position or being physically inactive for too long without a break can make you stiff and uncomfortable.
 Keep the hobby as a source of enjoyment rather than stiff muscles.
 Find your threshold and stick to it.
 You can always return to where you left off.

-With any new exercise regime start off slowly and gradually increase it over time.
-If you are unused to regular exercise, you may feel a little achy for a few days afterwards.
+With any new exercise regime, start off slowly and gradually increase it over time.
+If you are unused to regular exercise, you may feel a little achey for a few days afterwards.
 This is normal when your muscles are not used to being exercised in this way.
 Do not be tempted to push through the pain or do too much on good days when pain is better as you may experience a pain flare-up.
 It’s best to stick to a routine which allows you to exercise without a worsening of pain.
-In this way you will be able to remain active everyday rather than have the ‘boom and bust’ effect of over-doing it and then having to stay in bed or rest the next day.
+In this way you will be able to remain active every day rather than have the ‘boom and bust’ effect of overdoing it and then having to stay in bed or rest the next day.

-Despite your best efforts there will be occasions when you have pain flare-ups.
+Despite your best efforts, there will be occasions when you have pain flare-ups.
 This is when pain and discomfort temporarily get worse.
-Flare-ups may not last long but they can happen quickly and sometimes without warning.
+Flare-ups may not last long but they can happen quickly and, sometimes, without warning.
 It may be tempting to take to your bed and worry that you have done some damage to cause the pain and end up feeling anxious and despondent.
-But usually flare-ups are not a sign of more damage, and it may be more helpful to think of them as a nuisance and nothing to worry about, and then to put in action a ‘flare-up plan’.
+But, usually, flare-ups are not a sign of more damage and it may be more helpful to think of them as a nuisance and nothing to worry about and then put into action a ‘flare-up plan’.

 Know who is there for you

 Apart from the GP, there are others who can also provide useful support and information.
 Get to know who to call if you are concerned about pain.
-This may be the National Osteoporosis Society Helpline (0845 450 0230 or 01761 472 721) or a dedicated pain helpline such as ‘Pain Concern’ (0300 123 0789); NHS 111 or your local GP out-of-hours service, a district nurse, and family, friends and neighbours.
+This may be the National Osteoporosis Society Helpline (0845 450 0230 or 01761 472 721), a dedicated pain helpline such as ‘Pain Concern’ (0300 123 0789), NHS 111, your local GP out-of-hours service, a district nurse, family, friends or neighbours.

 Why does my pain change depending on my mood?

 Those living with persistent pain often say that it’s worse when they are feeling anxious, depressed, bored or lonely.
-When feeling happier, relaxed or occupied with a hobby or enjoying time with family and friends, pain tends to feel better and less dominating in their lives.
+When feeling happier, relaxed or occupied with a hobby or enjoying time with family and friends, pain tends to feel better and does not dominate life as much.